haberdashPI/german_track/_research/plans.md

 - can you classify difference of switch vs no switch (maybe? try it?)

 do all 3:

-  1. wihtin condition (global spatial object) after and before switch, after and later trial
+  1. within condition (global spatial object) after and before switch, after and later trial
   2. still do object v global early late trial
   3. show neural power